Family of Joe Biden: Hunter Biden

-In September 2024, Hunter Biden, pleaded guilty to all nine charges in his federal tax evasion case, surprising prosecutors as they prepared for trial.
+In September 2024, Hunter Biden pleaded guilty to all nine charges in his federal tax evasion case, surprising prosecutors as they prepared for trial.
 He previously denied deliberately evading $1.4 million in taxes from 2016 to 2019.
-Biden had been indicted with three felony tax offences and six misdemeanor offences, which included tax evasion and filing false returns.
+Biden had been indicted with three felony tax offenses and six misdemeanor offenses, which included tax evasion and filing false returns.
 Facing up to 17 years in prison, Biden was set for sentencing on December 16, 2024.